Carpe Diem String Quartet: Columbus Dance Theater

-CDSQ has enjoyed a strong partnership with the Columbus Dance Theatre (CDT).
-Together, the two groups have performed concurrently and consistently in Columbus and beyond.
-This collaboration has produced multiple world premieres, including Claudel, a ballet based on the life of the sculptress Camille Claudel, Anne Frank, based on her life, Hamlet, and Entangled Banks.
+CDSQ has had a deep partnership with the Columbus Dance Theatre.
+They have performed consistently in Columbus and beyond.
+This collaboration has produced multiple world premieres, including Claudel, a ballet based on the life of the sculptor Camille Claudel, Anne Frank, based on her life, Hamlet, and Entangled Banks.

-Educational Outreach
+Educational outreach

 Like many musical organizations, the quartet is dedicated to sharing the joy of music - particularly chamber music.
 During their free time, the quartet continues to work with schools and arts groups to foster kids' love of music.
 Their concerts are interactive and hands-on for the students and relate to core academic classes.
 The quartet has launched two new programs: Musicare and Music Goes to School, which enable the quartet to bring music to everyone in the Central Ohio area, regardless of their means or circumstances.
 Of special note, in the spring of 2008, the quartet performed for the Great Lakes Caravan, which brings professional musicians to low-income communities in the Great Lakes region.

 For one week in August 2009, the quartet worked with 16 students during violinist Charles Wetherbee's Scale the Summit music camp.
 Though in its first year, the camp was hugely successful and very well received, it concluded with performances by both student-only ensembles and also ensembles including members of CDSQ.

 In November 2009, the quartet embarked on a two-week trip to Tokyo, Japan, where they worked closely with the music students of Rikkyo University and performed with them in Japan's premier Suntory Hall.
 The quartet performed to critical acclaim and was eagerly invited back.

 Recordings

-The quartet has worked extensively to record works by Russian composer Sergei Taneyev; five (5) CDs of Taneyev's String Quartets 1 - 9, and his viola quintet, are available under the Naxos label.
-In the summer of 2009, CDSQ recorded "Montana" and "Entangled Banks," both composed by violist Korine Fujiwara, for an upcoming CD.
-"Songs Without Words," composed by Bruce Wolosoff for the quartet, was successfully recorded earlier in 2009 and has been made available for digital download on Naxos's website.
+The quartet has worked extensively to record works by Russian composer, Sergei Taneyev; five (5) CDs of Taneyev's String Quartets 1 - 9, and his viola quintet, are available under the Naxos label.
+In the summer of 2009, CDSQ recorded "Montana" and "Entangled Banks", both composed by violist Korine Fujiwara, for an upcoming CD.
+"Songs Without Words", composed by Bruce Wolosoff for the quartet, was successfully recorded earlier in 2009 and has been made available for digital download on Naxos's website.
 Physical CDs of the recording were released in December 2010.

 A huge honor for the Carpe Diem String Quartet was when they received nominations for the 2009 Grammy Awards in four categories: Best Classical Album, Best Chamber Music Performance, Best New Artist, and Best Engineered Album- Classical.